 BiodiversityWorks is coordinating the annual CBC for Martha’s Vineyard and compiling the data to submit to Audubon.
 On the Vineyard, we have 13 territories, and each has a captain.
 Most teams are out before dawn to go owling, and we bird until sunset.
 Anyone with a bird feeder on Martha’s Vineyard is welcome to participate using the instructions below.
 If you have questions, email LuanneJ@biodiversityworksmv.org.

 Bird Feeder Data – If you would like to submit data from your feeder, you can download instructions and a data sheet via these links:

-Please email your form or bird list and effort to firstname.lastname@example.org by 6 pm on count day, OR, call in to BiodiversityWorks (800-690-0993 ext.
+Please email your form or bird list and effort to email@example.com by 4 pm on count day, OR, call BiodiversityWorks (800-690-0993 ext.
 0) and leave a message with your data, the time you started/ended, and how long you watched.